isiahmeadows/mithril.js/design/vnodes.md

 - State points: `m.state(init)`
     - `vnode = init(info, env)` is called with the current info object.
 - Trusted raw fragments: `m.trust(text)`
+- When caught: `m.whenCaught(callback, ...children)`
+    - `await callback(e, stack, isFatal)` - Called with each error that propagates from children after this in the subtree as well as a component `stack` trace, may rethrow or return rejected promise to propagate
+    - `isFatal` is whether the error was fatal (originated from any point other than `whenRemoved`) or not.
+    - Errors caught include both errors in streams and errors and rejections caught from event handlers.
+It does *not* include errors thrown from the top-level component view invocation itself.
+    - Caught errors are batched and scheduled to be reported on the next tick.
+    - This exists mainly for error reporting, but can be used in other ways like with async network requests.
+    - When an error propagates past a subtree, that subtree is synchronously removed with inner `done` callbacks invoked.
+If any of those throw, their errors are also added to the `errors` list.
+    - Resolution searches back to the first child, then up to the parent, then back to its first child, and so on, until it finds such a hook.
 - Keyed lists: `m.each(list, key, view)`
     - `key: (x, i) => key` - Get the property key
     - `view: (x, i) => vnode` - Get the corresponding vnode